jorisvandenbossche/DS-python-data-analysis/_solved/case1_bike_count.md

 +++

-We now have a cleaned-up dataset of the bike counts at Coupure Links.
+We now have a cleaned-up data set of the bike counts at Coupure Links in Ghent (Belgium).
 Next, we want to get an impression of the characteristics and properties of the data

 +++